 Over many years as a regional theatre actor, she was privileged to perform with companies such as the Old Globe Theatre, the California Shakespeare Theatre, TheatreWorks, and many others.
 She is a former Playwrights Foundation Resident Playwright and a proud member of the Dramatists Guild and Actors' Equity Association.

 in which i tell you a few things

 about myself and what i'm up to now

-In addition to writing, I'm mom to two beautiful boys and two stunning dogs.
+In addition to writing, I'm mom to two beautiful boys and three stunning dogs.
 One of my human children is on the autism spectrum.
-I'll explore some of the gifts and challenges of that journey, along with ruminations on creativity and more, in my blog.
+I explore some of the gifts and challenges of that journey, along with ruminations on creativity and more, in my blog.